jeffpascal/My-Learning/README.md

-# My learning so far with %completion
+#### My learning so far with %completion
-## Clarifications
+###### Note:
-- the courses marked with **Completed** are the ones that i got what i needed from them and saw no reason to continue due to my different focus
+- The courses marked with **Completed** are the ones that I got all the knowledge I needed from them
-- the percentage shown is the progress of my reading in the course.
+- The percentage shown is the progress of my reading.
+(36% means that if there are 100 pages in the course, I read 36 of them)
-- every course here has detailed notes taken on github on my account
+- Every course here has detailed notes taken on github on this account

 [Angular: Up and Running](https://learning.oreilly.com/library/view/angular-up-and/9781491999820/)
 ![In-progress](http://progressed.io/bar/8?title=In-progress)